Induced cosmological anisotropy by a gauge-gravity interaction: Numerical solutions

-\end{itemize} We end this section with some plausible implications of our axion-anisotropic cosmological model on the resolution of the present cosmological tensions.
+We end this section with some plausible implications of our axion-anisotropic cosmological model on the resolution of the present cosmological tensions.
 A naive observation from the solution of the average Hubble parameter from Figure~\ref{fig:Haverage} indicates that the value of Hubble parameter is lower than in the base $\Lambda$CDM model, especially at very early times.
-A natural question to ask at this juncture is: {\it {Can the Hubble tension be resolved in the presence of some extra degrees of freedom on top of standard FLRW cosmology?} }
+A natural question to ask at this juncture is: {\it{Can the Hubble tension be resolved in the presence of some extra degrees of freedom on top of standard FLRW cosmology?}} Let us briefly present the possibility of the model under consideration in resolving one the specific cosmological tension; viz, the $H_0$ tension.
+For an efficient resolution of the $H_0$ tension in the context of any effective-field theory approach, the predicted Hubble parameter should be large ($\sim 73$ km s$^{-1}$Mpc$^{-1}$) compared to the standard prediction from the astrophysical models of $\Lambda$CDM.
+A quick comparison of the Hubble parameter for the model under consideration and that of $\Lambda$CDM in Figure \ref{fig:Hratio} indicates that the Hubble parameter of $\Lambda$CDM should be higher; a naive conclusion would be that the model presented in this paper not efficient in resolving the $H_0$ tension effectively.
+Some plausible explanations for this include \begin{itemize} \item In Figure \ref{fig:wAN}, we observe that the dominant contribution to the dark energy induced by the anisotropic matter sector is controlled by the scalar fields; effectively, the kinetic terms of the scalar fields are dominant (which is why the energy equation of state saturates to unity) and the contribution of the gauge fields are negligible.
+This gives a possible explanation: as the Universe starts to expand under the gravitational force, the scalar fields tries to counterbalance the expansion; thus, there is small dip in the Hubble parameter compared to $\Lambda$CDM. \item This is in general true for any EFT which has dominant contribution from the bosonic sectors. \end{itemize}

 In \cite{Berghaus:2019cls} the authors showed that a rolling axion coupled to a non-Abelian gauge field has the potential to provide a viable solution to the Hubble tension.
 The pertinent point made in \cite{Berghaus:2019cls} is that the axion fields coupled to non-abelian gauge fields provides some additional \emph{friction} term (thermal friction) to the gravity system, and thus have a potential solution to stabilize the Hubble tension.
-A quick comparison with our model shows that the anisotropic expansion parameters $\beta^{(1)}_i$ can in principle provide such a friction, and thus may provide a resolution to the Hubble tension, even though this contribution is small compared to $\Lambda$CDM.
-We leave this question open for future considerations.
-This can be studied in an effective EFT model on a similar line as presented in \cite{Lee:2022cyh}.